 I’m pleased to tell you that we will be working with the NSPCC, the UK’s leading children’s charity, who’ll be delivering their Speak out.
 Stay safe. programme on Tuesday 7th November 2017 This is a nationwide programme for every primary-school-aged child in the UK and Channel Islands.
 With the help of their friendly mascot Buddy, they’ll be presenting workshops to years 5 & 6.
+On this special day, we are asking all children to wear something GREEN and bring a donation of £1 to raise money for the NSPCC!

 “NSPCC has helped me to build the confidence to tell people about my worries and problems.”
 Child’s feedback